Tender flatbread filled with creamy spinach and artichoke dip and rolled into bite sized pinwheels.

 Regardless of how it’s served, it always seems to be the one appetizer everyone goes for!
 Combining those same delicious flavors in an easy make ahead pinwheel is the perfect potluck recipe!

-The secret to these savoury swirls is to prepare them well in advance in order for the creamy layer to become firm enough to slice.
+The secret to these savory swirls is to prepare them well in advance in order for the creamy layer to become firm enough to slice.

 If you happen to be in a rush and need them right away, they’re still delicious but ensure you use a very sharp knife so the spinach mixture doesn’t squish out.